-Malignant ventricular tachycardia is most commonly found in dogs with severe underlying cardiac disease, usually either a cardiomyopathy (eg, dilated cardiomyopathy or arrhythmogenic right ventricular cardiomyopathy) or severe semilunar valve stenosis (eg, subaortic stenosis, pulmonic stenosis).
+Malignant ventricular tachycardia is most commonly found in dogs with severe underlying cardiac disease, usually either a cardiomyopathy (eg, DCM or arrhythmogenic right ventricular cardiomyopathy) or severe semilunar valve stenosis (eg, subaortic stenosis, pulmonic stenosis).
 Malignant ventricular tachycardia predisposes the animal to sudden death due to the tachycardia degenerating into ventricular fibrillation.
 Frequently, this arrhythmia is not identified, so the first clinical sign seen is sudden death.
 Some dogs (especially Boxers and Doberman Pinschers) will experience syncope as the result of a very fast (often >400 bpm) ventricular tachycardia that spontaneously reverts back to sinus rhythm within seconds (must last >6 sec and usually lasts no more than 1 min) of its onset.
 Sotalol or a combination of atenolol and mexiletine effectively controls the arrhythmia in Boxers and usually stops the syncope and presumably prevents sudden death. β-blockers are frequently administered to dogs with severe subaortic stenosis and to some with severe pulmonic stenosis in an attempt to prevent sudden death.
 Proof of efficacy is lacking.
 Sotalol may be a more logical choice.
 Ventricular tachycardia must be distinguished from ventricular escape rhythm, as seen with third-degree AV block, and from idioventricular rhythm, a terminal ventricular escape rhythm.
 A ventricular escape rhythm is a slow rhythm (20–40 bpm) that occurs because higher pacemakers (SA and AV nodes) have failed.
 Suppression of a ventricular escape rhythm by drug therapy (eg, lidocaine) results in cessation of all cardiac electrical activity (ie, death).

 Ventricular fibrillation is a result of microreentrant circuits within the ventricular myocardium, resulting in the absence of effective ventricular contractions; thus, it is a terminal rhythm.
 The only effective treatment is electrical defibrillation.

 Ventricular tachycardia can degenerate into ventricular fibrillation and cause sudden death.
-Fast ventricular tachycardia (>250 bpm) and ventricular tachycardia in animals with severe underlying cardiac disease, such as subaortic stenosis, dilated cardiomyopathy, and arrhythmogenic right ventricular cardiomyopathy ([ARVC] Boxers), are most vulnerable to dying suddenly from ventricular tachycardia.
+Fast ventricular tachycardia (>250 bpm) and ventricular tachycardia in animals with severe underlying cardiac disease, such as subaortic stenosis, DCM, and arrhythmogenic right ventricular cardiomyopathy ([ARVC] Boxers), are most vulnerable to dying suddenly from ventricular tachycardia.
 In Boxers with ARVC, sotalol (0.5–3 mg/kg, PO, bid; most commonly 80 mg/dog, PO, bid) or a combination of mexiletine (5–8 mg/kg, PO, tid) and atenolol (0.5–1 mg/kg, PO, bid) can effectively reduce or, more commonly, stop the syncope (usually due to a ventricular tachycardia firing at a rate of >400 bpm) seen in these dogs.
 It also obviously decreases the incidence of sudden death and so commonly results in years of survival.
-A minority of Boxers with ARVC develop true dilated cardiomyopathy and are also prone to sudden death.
-Doberman Pinschers with dilated cardiomyopathy also commonly die suddenly due to ventricular tachycardia.
+A minority of Boxers with ARVC develop true DCM and are also prone to sudden death.
+Doberman Pinschers with DCM also commonly die suddenly due to ventricular tachycardia.
 In these instances, the negative inotropic effects of sotalol can either push a dog into heart failure or make existing heart failure worse.
 Consequently, if sotalol is to be used in either of these patient populations, the dose must be started low and titrated upward carefully, with pimobendan administered concurrently.
 Mexiletine can also be used alone but, at least in theory, is not as effective at preventing sudden death.
 Amiodarone (12–15 mg/kg/day, PO, for 2 wk [loading dose] followed by 5–7 mg/kg/day, PO) is probably more efficacious at preventing sudden death than mexiletine but has many more adverse effects.
 Doberman Pinschers appear to be particularly susceptible to the hepatotoxic effects of the drug.

 Animals with chronic bradyarrhythmias as seen with AV block (high-grade second or third degree) or sick sinus syndrome most commonly present with weakness, episodic weakness/collapse, and syncope.
 Pacemaker implantation is the treatment of choice.
-If pacemaker implantation is not a viable option, anticholinergics, PDE inhibitors, or sympathomimetics may be administered.
+If pacemaker implantation is not a viable option, anticholinergics, phosphodiesterase (PDE) inhibitors, or sympathomimetics may be administered.
 Propantheline is a mild anticholinergic dosed at 0.25–0.5 mg/kg, PO, bid-tid.
 The parenteral formulation of atropine may be administered PO but must be diluted 10:1 with corn syrup at a dosage of 0.04 mg/kg, PO, tid-qid.
 Adverse effects include mydriasis, dry mucous membranes, tachycardia, and GI stasis.
 Theophylline is a nonselective PDE inhibitor with modest positive chronotropic effects.
 Extended-release tablets or capsules can be given at 10 mg/kg, PO, bid.
 If no adverse effects are seen and the desired clinical effect is not achieved, the dosage in dogs can be increased to 15 mg/kg, PO, bid, while monitoring for adverse effects, and in cats to 20 mg/kg, PO, every 24–48 hr.
 Adverse effects may include restlessness, excitability, tachycardia, or GI upset.
 Terbutaline is a β-agonist that has more potent positive chronotropic effects but with similar adverse effects to those seen with theophylline.
 It is dosed to effect at 1.25–5 mg/dog (not per kg), PO, tid, and 0.625 mg/cat, PO, bid.
 Attempts to overcome clinically significant bradyarrhythmias with oral therapy are often unrewarding, although overall clinical signs may improve in some animals.

 Echocardiography, the use of diagnostic medical ultrasound to evaluate the heart and proximal great vessels, complements other diagnostic procedures by quantifying chamber dimensions, wall thicknesses, and the dynamic events of the cardiac cycle; it also allows visualization of the anatomy and motion of valves and visualization of congenital abnormalities ranging from a defect in the interventricular septum to a stenotic pulmonary valve.
 Blood flow velocity is also commonly measured, and turbulent blood flow is identified using Doppler echocardiography.
 Pressure gradients, blood flow volumes, and several indices of cardiac function can be calculated.
 Echocardiography can also identify changes in myocardial tissue texture indicative of ischemia and fibrosis and delineate masses, valvular vegetations, pericardial effusion, and many other features previously verifiable only with cardiac catheterization or at necropsy.